 Long-Term Senior Care Costs Spiked In 2012

-A recent MetLife survey shows that nursing home, assisted living, adult day services and home care costs are up.
+A recent MetLife survey shows that adult day services, assisted living and home care costs are up.
 What can we expect in the future?
 Will costs keep going up as baby boomers continue to age and make senior citizens one of the largest American demographics?
 What resources do we have to pay for senior care?

 It’s hard to predict the future.
 But it’s not a huge surprise to learn that long-term care costs are rising.
 This has been an ongoing trend, however, as the recession in tandem with aging baby boomers has not helped with retirement and health care costs.

-And while old age and retirement are typically associated with stability and relaxation—a time to connect with grand kids, golf and mingle with friends—today our elders have been hit with the recession, housing crisis and delayed retirements.
-And long-term care costs have definitely impacted not only seniors and caregivers, but also the nation as a whole.
+While old age and retirement are typically associated with stability and relaxation — a time to connect with grandkids, golf and mingle with friends —today our elders have been hit with the recession and delayed retirements.
+Long-term care costs have definitely impacted not only caregivers and seniors, but also the nation as a whole.

 What Can You Expect To Pay for Long-Term Care?